Rainbow (Ayumi Hamasaki album): Promotion and release

+Reception

 Rainbow received favorable reviews from most music critics.
+A staff member from CD Journal commented, "The fifth album, which includes hit singles such as 'Voyage' and 'Free & Easy.'
+Marking a departure from the heavy guitar sound of earlier works, it succeeds in visually portraying motifs of 'future,' 'hope,' and 'light' through extensive use of digital soundscapes.
+Its airy pop sensibility is particularly striking."

 Rainbow was the first written review for Hamasaki by American journalist Adam Greenberg for AllMusic.
-Awarding it three-and-a-half stars out of five, he commented that “Rainbow came after a string of high-charting albums, itself not reaching the same heights thanks to some interesting but uneven experimentation with her sound.”
+Awarding it four stars out of five, he commented that “Rainbow came after a string of high-charting albums, itself not reaching the same heights thanks to some interesting but uneven experimentation with her sound.”
 Although he criticized the production and certain fillers, he concluded “The album doesn't have as much refinement as much of Hamasaki's later albums, but it shows the progression of her skills and vocal abilities.”
 He listed Rainbow as one of Hamasaki's best albums, alongside Secret (2005) and Ayu-mi-x 6: Silver (2008).

-Commercial performance
+On Sputnikmusic, the album received a 3.0/5 (“good”), with the reviewer acknowledging Hamasaki’s ability to challenge Western preconceptions of J-pop but also pointing out that some tracks felt less compelling.

-Rainbow entered at number one on the Oricon Albums Chart selling over one million copies in its first week.
-It stayed at number one for a sole week, and stayed on the charts for twenty-seven weeks.
-Selling over 1.8 million units in Japan, the album was certified million by the Recording Industry Association of Japan (RIAJ) for shipments of one million units.
-The DVD edition entered at number 220 on the Oricon Albums Chart, and stayed in for just one week.
+Rainbow was also a massive commercial success, entering the Oricon Albums Chart at number one with 1,016,482 copies sold in its first week.
+It stayed at number one for two consecutive weeks, with 571,027 copies sold in its second week of availability.
+Rainbow stayed in the top ten for five weeks and in the top 300 chart for twenty-two weeks in total.
+Selling over 1.8 million units in Japan, the album was certified double million by the Recording Industry Association of Japan (RIAJ) for shipments of two million units in January 2003.
+It finished as the second best-selling album in Japan of 2003, trailing behind Chemistry's Second to None.
+The DVD edition entered at number 220 on the Oricon Albums Chart.

-Rainbow is Hamasaki's fifth highest selling studio album according to Oricon; the DVD version is her fifty-third best selling album.
-The album is currently the eighty-ninth best selling Japanese album of all time, with total sales of 1.85 million units in Japan.
+Rainbow is Hamasaki's fifth highest-selling studio album according to Oricon; the DVD version is her fifty-third best-selling album.
+The album is currently the eighty-ninth best-selling Japanese album of all time, with total sales of 1.85 million units.